BemidjiState/.github/profile/README.md

 # Helpful tips

 Here is some helpful information on using GitHub within an organization.
 Some of this also applies to using git in general.
+The official [GitHub Docs](https://docs.github.com) are a good resource on how to use GitHub features.

 ## Best practices